 If you look at me now you will struggle to realize that I was once the esteemed Curator of the Old Museum in Blackpool Bay.
 I was dignified, respected and well-funded amongst my peers.
 My current circumstances in this institution seem as pitiful as my constitution but I feel I should emphasize that I did not always look this depreciated.

-Now the Old Blackpool Bay Museum is on the outskirts of Main Street.
-It is just below the smokey, deal-ridden Gypsy Market bustling with its menagerie of characters.
+The Old Blackpool Bay Museum lies on the outskirts of Main Street.
+The old, heavy building is just below the smokey, deal-ridden Gypsy Market bustling with its menagerie of characters.
 Indeed, we occasionally used these people to acquire our more challenging and legally-flexible articles for display.

 One such article was an old painting known only as ‘Painting of a Lady’.
 This painting had a long and mysterious history that many of our more macabre patrons found intoxicating.
 After all, a central duty of a Curator was to research, locate and then procure such items that we could then do private viewings of to our larger donors and, thus, ensure their continued and generous support.